Quantelect/quantelect-landing-page/README.md

     - Click on "New site from Git".
     - Connect your GitHub account and select the `quantelect-landing-page` repository.
     - Follow the prompts to deploy your site.

+3. **Set up environment variables on Netlify:**
+    - Go to your site's settings on Netlify.
+    - Navigate to "Build & Deploy" > "Environment".
+    - Add the `PROTONMAIL_USER` and `PROTONMAIL_PASS` environment variables.

 ### Configuring Email with Cloudflare and ProtonMail
 1. **Set up your domain on Cloudflare:**